 How late are your facilities open, and who is allowed to use them?

 All SOCA and student studios are open 24 hours a day, 7 days a week.
 The computer labs are managed by lab assistants and patrolled regularly by campus security officers.

 How many students are enrolled in the School?

 Each year there are approximately 250 students enrolled in programs in the School of Creative Arts.
 There are just over 2,000 students attending the University of Saint Francis.

 Are private studio spaces granted to enrolled students?

 Yes.
 Each SOCA student has the opportunity to apply for a private studio space.
 The Faculty select the students based on strength of studio project proposals.

 Yes.
 SOCA students have many exhibition opportunities throughout their education.
 The Weatherhead Gallery features a yearlong schedule of monthly visual arts exhibits including the work of contemporary, regional, national, and international artists.
 The gallery also showcases the work of the faculty, students, and alumni throughout the year.
 The Goldfish Gallery features a yearlong rotating schedule of student work.
 It provides opportunities for every student to learn firsthand how to market, display and properly preserve artwork.

-It is an opportunity for high school juniors and seniors interested in attending the University of Saint Francis to submit a portfolio or audition for talent scholarships.
-Any prospective student may present a portfolio for review and be considered for a scholarship.
-Students meet with School of Creative Arts' faculty members and receive one-on-one critiques of their work.
+It is an opportunity for new students interested in attending the University of Saint Francis to submit a portfolio or audition for talent scholarships.
+Any prospective student may present a portfolio for review or audition and be considered for a scholarship.
+Students meet with School of Creative Arts' faculty members and receive one-on-one critiques of their work or performance.
 From this review, outstanding students are awarded talent scholarships to attend the University of Saint Francis.
-The School of Creative Arts holds a Talent Day in the fall and spring semester each year.
+The School of Creative Arts holds two Talent Scholarship Days in the fall and spring semester each year.